-Dresden transitional home nearing re-opening after fire
+Dresden transitional home nearing re-opening after 2016 fire

-DRESDEN — When the Freedom Center transitional home on Route 27 burned down in October 2016, founder Jan Burns knew the facility would be rebuilt, she just didn’t know how long it would take.
+DRESDEN — When the Freedom Center transitional home on Route 27 burned down in October 2016, founder Jan Burns knew it would be rebuilt; she just didn’t know how long it would take.

 Burns, who founded the mental health and drug recovery center in 2014, said she’s expecting the new facility to be open around the end of February or the beginning of March.

-The facility serves men in recovery who’ve already completed rehabilitation.
+The facility serves men in recovery who already have completed rehabilitation.

 “It’s going well and it’s looking good,” Burns said.
 “We still have a little more to do on the outside.”

 When firefighters arrived at the Freedom Center in the early hours of Oct.
-1, 2016, heavy black smoke was pouring out of the eaves of the two-story building.
+1, 2016, heavy black smoke was pouring out of the two-story building’s eaves.
 The initial call reported flames showing at the roof.

-Firefighters from 11 communities joined the Dresden Fire Department in responding, and between 50 and 70 firefighters were able to get the fire under control in a few hours.
+Firefighters from 11 communities joined the Dresden Fire Department in responding, and 50 to 70 firefighters were able to get the fire under control in a few hours.

 The fire was contained to the attic and roof.
-The second floor sustained considerable water damage and parts of the roof caved in on it.
+The second floor sustained considerable water damage, and parts of the roof caved in on it.
 The first floor was damaged by smoke and water.
 The building’s 13 residents were left homeless.

 Burns was not at the residence at the time of the fire.
 Her dog, Snickers, did not survive.

-The state Fire Marshal’s investigation showed the fire was probably caused by someone who was smoking.
+The state fire marshal’s investigation showed the fire probably was caused by someone who was smoking.

 Burns said the men who lived there at the time have found new residences and aren’t expected to return when the Freedom Center reopens.
-Because so much demand for transitional housing exists, she said filling the center won’t take long.
+Because so much demand for transitional housing exists, she said, filling the center won’t take long.

-Before it was transitional housing, the building at 633 Gardiner Road was an inn with a restaurant and a bar and later a church.
+Before it was transitional housing, the building at 633 Gardiner Road was an inn with a restaurant and a bar, and later a church.

 The Freedom Center provides private bedrooms and bathrooms to people in recovery.